TCS on Foreign Remittance: What Indian investors need to know

 How do the new TCS rates compare to the previous rates?

-As of 1st October 2023, TCS rates have increased from 5% to 20% for foreign remittances over ₹7 lakh.
+Previously, TCS applied to remittances above ₹7 lakh, which has been raised to ₹10 lakh and introduced in Budget 2025.
 This is a part of the Liberalised Remittance Scheme (LRS) which aims to improve the management of money sent abroad from India.

 How to pay TCS for Foreign Remittance?

-Do I need to pay TCS on remittances made for purposes other than investments?
+Do I need to pay TCS on foreign remittances for non-investment purposes?

-Yes, TCS applies to all foreign remittances made under the Liberalised Remittance Scheme (LRS) if the total amount exceeds ₹7 lakh in a financial year.
-However, there are exceptions for educational expenses and medical treatment, where the TCS rate is lower.
+TCS applies to all foreign remittances made under the Liberalised Remittance Scheme (LRS) if the total amount exceeds ₹10 lakh in a financial year.
+This includes remittances for purposes like travel, gifts, or personal expenses.
+However, if you're sending money for education or medical treatment, the TCS rate is lower, so you won't have to pay the full 20% on amounts above ₹10 lakh.

 How is TCS calculated on multiple foreign transactions?

-No TCS is deducted if the total amount remitted in a financial year is below ₹7 lakh.
-However, you must still comply with all LRS and RBI regulations.
+No TCS is deducted if the total amount you send abroad in a financial year is ₹10 lakh or less.
+However, you still need to comply with all LRS and RBI regulations for foreign remittances.

 INDmoney is 100% Safe and Secure!